Nathan Bor

-Nathan "Nat" Bor (March 1, 1913 – June 13, 1972) was an American boxer who won a light weight bronze medal at the 1932 Summer Olympics.
-He continued primarily a professional welterweight boxing career until around 1940, when he served as a Marine in WWII, before returning to start a dry cleaning business in his home of Fall River, Massachusetts.
+Nathan "Nat" Bor (March 1, 1913 – June 13, 1972) was an American boxer who won a lightweight bronze medal at the 1932 Summer Olympics.
+He continued primarily a professional welterweight boxing career until around 1940, when he served as a Marine in World War II, before returning to start a dry cleaning business in his home of Fall River, Massachusetts.

 Personal

 Bor was Jewish, and of Russian heritage.
-He was born in Fall River, Massachusetts on March 1, 1913.
+He was born in Fall River, Massachusetts, on March 1, 1913.

 Amateur career

 As an amateur, Bor won 90 of 95 bouts, taking both the New England and then the National lightweight championships.
 During his amateur career, he sidelined as a telephone operator in his home of Fall River.

 As the 1932 United States Amateur Lightweight Champion, he was sent to the Los Angeles Olympics and received the Olympic bronze medal in the lightweight class after winning the third place fight against Mario Bianchini on August 13.
 Bor was coached by the talented Spike Webb, the American team boxing coach at the 1932 Olympics, who spent much of his later career training the nearly undefeated teams of the US Naval Academy in Annapolis.